-ily feel I should be payed more money for doing these things.
+Now I should state that I don't necessarily feel I should be payed more money for doing these things.
 My ideas are very rough and underdeveloped.
 Even though I have pretty decent follow-through, most of the time I am winging it.
 I put out publications and press releases with glaring typos.
-And when I am managing a budget that involves paying others, I almost always combine other approaches to stretching small budgets super-far by basically exploiting peoples' labor.
-And autonomous self-organization (hard to achieve in this complex society) in place, then our solutions will always just be band-aids on a broken way of organizing our lives (with art being a small part of that); and C) the art institutions and the artsfinance-complexes we love to hate thrive on expeople who are higher up the totem pole will magically disappear and then all the "ethical" artists and administrators will replace them.
-Because I think that if that happened then everyone in those positions would be faced with the same dilemma: in a system in which culture is simultaneously so integral to the capitalist economy and also de-priitself is the strongest entity organizing culture.
+And when I am managing a budget that involves paying others, I almost always combine the budget with favors, unpaid assistance, and other approaches to stretching small budgets super far by basically exploiting peoples labor.
+And I do so in the most friendly and respectful way possible.
+I promise.

-The shitty part is this: while I am trying to exploit friends, interns, and nice people with a smile on my face and a genuine commitment to producing interesting, provocative and challengatively well to do similar kinds of labor but they with lame ideas, and treating people as sucky as possible all along the way.
+The shitty part is this: while I am trying to exploit friends, interns, and nice people with a smile on my face and a genuine commitment to producing interesting, provocative and challenging culture...there are people who ARE PAID relatively well to do similar kinds of labor but they do it with a bad attitude, poor follow-through, with lame ideas, and treating people as sucky as possible all along the way.

-And while this may get under my skin, I still don't have an expectation that I SHOULD be
+And while this may get under my skin, I still don't have an expectation that I SHOULD be paid better to do what I do.